 Although there are many people in Frisco who suffer from flat foot, not all have symptoms.
 However, some people experience:

 - Foot pain in the arch or ankle area of the foot.

 - Difficulty stretching and standing on the toes or tiptoes.

 - Swelling and tenderness along the inside of the ankle.

 Early detection is a critical part of stopping the problem before it grows.
-If you show any signs of flat foot, visit Dr. Verville at her Frisco office for a comprehensive exam.
+If you show any signs of a flat foot, visit Board Certified Dr. Verville at her Frisco office for a comprehensive exam.